-In 2015, we planned a large-scale, weekend-long Harvest Festival in Peterborough’s historic Cathedral Square.
-The festival celebrated the relationship between the city and its rural countryside, connecting people to the land and its associated Harvest rituals, whilst promoting local food and suppliers.
-Through a family orientated event, the festival also served to highlight ecological and social sustainability, including localism, food production, food waste/sustainability, agricultural education and collective responses to the land.
-It was a publicly engaging weekend of art and culture that reinvigorated and transformed the ancestral ritual of Harvest and attracted thousands of people into the city centre!
+In 2012, we hosted a large-scale, weekend-long Harvest Festival in Peterborough’s Cathedral Square.
+Celebrating the relationship between the city and our rural countryside, connecting people to the land and its associated Harvest rituals, whilst promoting local food and suppliers.
+It was a publicly engaging weekend of art and culture attracting thousands of people into the city centre, reinvigorating and transforming the ritual of Harvest.
+The 18-month project includes: weekend long festival, large scale participatory dinner, Harvest wain processions, mass ceilidh, farmers market, artist commissions/residencies, as well as an exhibition at Peterborough’s city Gallery and programme of wrap around events and activities, engaging people in conversations about food and Peterborough.
+The festival also served to highlight ecological and social sustainability, including localism, food production, food waste/sustainability, agricultural education and collective responses to the land.

 Image credit: Chris Porsz

-Over the weekend long Harvest celebrations, 10 UK newly commissioned visual and performing artists’ works were revealed; processions, sound installations and films-just to name a few!
+Over the weekend-long celebrations, 10 newly commissioned visual and performing artists’ works were revealed, ranging from processions, sound installations and films just to name a few!

 Information about the lead artists: